desk-framework/desk/docs/content/en/docs/topics/logging-i18n/internationalization.md

 The mechanism by which Desk translates and formats lazily-evaluated strings includes an **i18n provider**.
 This provider is responsible for providing translations, pluralizers, and formatters for the current locale.

 The provider is an object that conforms to the {@link I18nProvider} interface, that's assigned to the {@link GlobalContext.i18n} property.

-You can create your own provider, and set this property to change the current locale.
+To create your own provider (which you'll need to do to support multiple locales), create your own provider class and implement all of the mandatory interface methods.
+Then, create an instance at runtime and assign it to `app.i18n`.
+Refer to the sections below for details.

 - {@link I18nProvider +}

 > **Note:** If you're changing the locale at runtime, text that's already rendered won't be updated automatically.
-If needed, re-render all views by emitting a renderer change event, i.e. `app.renderer.emitChange()`.
+If needed, re-render all views using `app.renderer.remount()`.

 ```ts
 class MyI18nProvider implements I18nProvider {